American Literature: Social Transformations Course Package

 Course Length: One semester

-Suggested Grade Level(s): 11, 12
+Suggested Grade Level(s): 11 12

 View samples of our high school curriculum here.

-American culture has undergone countless social transformations in the twentieth and twenty-first centuries.
-Today, new social transformations are underway.
-In this course, students will study how American literature reflects and contributes to social transformations.
-Presenting a diverse set of voices, the course centers on the intersection of literature, history, and current events.
+In this course students will study how American literature reflects and contributes to social transformations.
+Presenting a diverse set of voices the course centers on the intersection of literature history and current events.

-Students read a selection of fiction, poetry, and essays that explore important topics in American culture: the efforts for liberation that African Americans have engaged in during the twentieth and twenty-first centuries, the motives that have brought immigrants to the United States, and the environmental struggles that have created tensions between various segments of society.
-Students examine themes such as xenophobia, bias, and the legacy of the past through the lens of different settings and perspectives.
+Students read a selection of fiction poetry and essays that explore important topics in American culture: the efforts for liberation that African Americans have engaged in during the twentieth and twenty-first centuries the motives that have brought immigrants to the United States and the environmental struggles that have created tensions between various segments of society.
+Students examine themes such as xenophobia bias and the legacy of the past through the lens of different settings and perspectives.

 Suggested prerequisites: Composition or The Hero’s Journey